 The Torino replaced a 68 Bug, and itself was replaced by his moms new 79 Bonneville, while his dad took over the Ford.

-These Torinos were the right car for the right time, it’s just that times changed quickly after 1972.
-The 1972 Torino was the FIRST ever Ford to outsell Chevrolet in the intermediate market, and 1972 was a big year for intermediates.
-Even 1973, it held up against the new GM Colonnade sedans.
-In 1972, bigger was better, but by 1974 this quickly changed.
-Plus, I think the styling for the 1972 which was good (especially on the fastback cars), quickly went to not great by 1974.
+These Torinos were the right car for the right time released in 1972, it’s just that times changed quickly after 1972.
+The 1972 Torino was the first ever Ford to outsell Chevrolet in the intermediate market, and 1972 was a big year for intermediates.
+Even 1973, it held up against the new GM Colonnade sedans, outselling Chevelle again.
+In 1972, bigger was better, but by 1974 this changed.
+The styling on the 1972 was good (especially on the fastback cars), but quickly went to not great by 1974 with the poorly added new bumpers.
 The Torino still sold okay for 1974 (if you include Elite, which technically was a Torino in 1974), but they quickly dropped after that.
+The 1972 Torino line was desirable and popular, but by 1975 it was an also ran.

-Bumper laws and emission controls quickly stretched these cars to be larger than mid 1960′s full size Fords.
-Performance dropped off, but they still had Ford’s unbelievable smooth ride.
-And by the mid 1970′s, when the car was only a few inches shorter and pounds heavier than a big and more prestigious LTD. With really no performance or fuel economy advantage, I think most went up to the full-size cars.
-This was likely the case for the Torino wagons, which were about the size of full-size wagons (they actually had decent room in them, comparable to a 1980′s Crown Vic wagon).
+By the mid-70s, performance dropped off as Ford struggled to meet emissions standards.
+The 1974 had grown be only a few inches shorter and pounds lighter than a big and more prestigious LTD. With really no performance or fuel economy advantage.
+I think most customers went up to the full-size cars for a few more dollars.
+This was likely the case for the Torino wagons, which were about the size of full-size wagons (despite the claims in here, they actually had decent room in them, comparable to a 1980’s Crown Vic wagon).

-These cars were not overly great handlers stock, but they weren’t any different than Ford’s full-size cars.
+These cars were not overly great handlers with base level suspension, but they weren’t any different than Ford’s full-size cars.
 Ford’s quest for ultimate smooth and quiet rides resulted in overly soft suspension, but this was pretty much common practice in the day.
-They were smooth and quiet, and that’s all a lot of people wanted then.
-In fact, the Torino essentially used a smaller full-size chassis that shared almost all the front suspension parts with the LTD. Most parts will interchange and springs, etc were the same rates as those used on some 1960′s LTDs.
-The rear suspension was a slightly different setup, but Ford basically put a new body on the somewhat updated 1965 Ford frame.
-I find it funny how critical people are of these cars handling when it was no different than the most full-size Ford of the same era and earlier.
+They were smooth and quiet, and that’s all a lot of people wanted.
+In fact, the Torino essentially used a smaller full-size chassis that shared almost all the front suspension parts with the LTD. Most parts will interchange and springs, etc were the same rates as those used on some 1960’s LTDs.
+This same front suspension setup was used by NASCAR for many years as well.
+The rear suspension was a different setup, but Ford basically put a new body on the somewhat updated 1965 Ford frame.

-If you got the car setup properly in 1972 or 1973 (maybe even 1974), they were decent performers.
+If you got the car setup properly, particularly in 1972 or 1973, they were decent performers and handlers.
 The HD suspension was an improvement (Car Life complimented this suspension on a 1972 Montego), but the best was the competition suspension.
-With this the car’s actually had pretty competent handling by early 1970′s standards, certainly on par with any of GM’s intermediate offerings.
+With this the car’s actually had pretty competent handling by early 1970’s standards, certainly on par with any of GM’s intermediate offerings.
 The 1972-74 Q-code engines (351-4V) were also decent performers.
 They produced about 250 hp (net) which was comparable to the Chevy LT1 in those years.
-A 1972 Torino would do the 1/4 mile in the low to mid 15 seconds range, which was not super-fast, but on par with many other so called muscle cars (many 1960′s 325hp 396 Chevelles ran in this range).
+A 1972 Torino would do the 1/4 mile in the low to mid 15 seconds range, which is not super-fast, but on par with many other so called muscle cars (many 1960’s 325hp 396 Chevelles ran in this range).
 By 1974 the performance had dropped off but now offered a decent 460 (the 1972-73 429 were not great performers stock).
-By 1974 with 460 or the Q-code, low 16′s were the norm, which was on par with a 454 or 455 GM Colonnade.
-Suspension was still okay through the late 1970′s but only if you order uprated springs and front and rear sway bars.
-The late 70′s T-birds and Cougars were decent handlers for their time.
+By 1974 with 460 or the Q-code, low 16’s were the norm, which was on par with a 454 or 455 GM Colonnade.
+Suspension was still okay through the late 1970’s but only if you order uprated springs and front and rear sway bars.
+The late 70’s T-birds and Cougars were okay handlers for their time.

 As for a comparison between the GM Colonnades and the Ford intermediates, I have lots of experience with both.
-They are very comparable, size wise, the GM has a slight edge on handling stock but not by much, the interior space is about equal (front actually pretty good, rear tight).
-Both cars have been very reliable (the Torino has been owned in the family for 40 years, the Chevelle over 20), and both have decent build quality for the 1970′s.
+They are very comparable, size wise.
+GM has an edge on handling for base level suspensions but it depended on what suspension setup each car has.
+The good Ford suspension options were good handlers.
+The interior space is about equal (front actually pretty good, rear tight).
+Visibility is about the same, with the fastback having poorer rear view, but both are better than most modern cars.
+Both cars have been very reliable (the Torino has been owned in the family for 40 years, the Chevelle over 20), and both have decent build quality for the 1970’s.
 I’d give a slight edge to the Oakville built Ford, over the Oshawa Chevy, but only really in panel fit (both are good for the era).
 Both have undergone suspension updates and are very competent handlers, on par with a Crown Vic cop car.

 The one 70′s GM Collanade that was only bested by the Trans Am and Corvette is the 1973-75 Pontiac Grand Am!
 I have a nice original ’75 coupe that I just had the suspensions redone and it indeed, handles as good as any current car IMO!
 The steering is a bit light but it is very quick!
 In comparison, the Driver’s Ed car I had in High School was a ’73 Grand Torino Brougham that wallowed like a duck!
 This was in Montana and my Driver’s Ed teacher made each of us run that car up to 100mph on the Interstate- he said “if you can’t handle a car at 100, you have no business behind the wheel”!
 How cool is that!!